Skip to Content

 January 2023 August 2026

-Runoff samples from the selected community gardens will be collected during storm events and tested for total suspended solids and nutrient levels.
-Samples will be analyzed over time to determine if amounts of pollutants are reduced in runoff from the community gardens with existing stormwater controls and practices.
+Stormwater runoff samples from the community gardens will be collected and analyzed for total suspended solids and nutrient levels.
+Samples will be compared over time to determine if runoff from the community gardens with stormwater best management practices has less pollutants than the control community garden.

-Outreach events at many of the community gardens around the area will promote the project and include discussions about the results to water quality.
-The institute will create materials to disseminate results from the project, promote stormwater controls in community gardens, and help encourage proper irrigation and fertilizer practices.
+Outreach events will promote the project and discuss water quality results with the community.
+Project staff will create informational materials to share results from the project, promote stormwater best management practices, and encourage proper irrigation and fertilizing practices.

 Back to the top of the page Back to top